U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Russell Rickford (Cornell University)

-Sam Anderson (Medgar Evers College)
+Sam Anderson (City University of New York Medgar Evers College)

-Sam Malabre (University of California, Los Angeles)
+Sam Malabre (University of California Los Angeles)

 Samah Selim (Rutgers University)